gautriv/apidocumentation/pages/mydoc/typesofAPI.md

 **gRPC**
 Last but not least, gRPC.
 Think of gRPC like sending a super efficient and structured letter with a built-in translator.
 It makes sure both the sender and the receiver understand each other perfectly. gRPC is known for high performance and strong typing, which means it's fast and reliable.

 Intrigued by the fascinating world of APIs?
 Well, guess what?
-There's more to explore in the next module, where we dive deeper into the superstar of APIs.
+There's more to explore in the next module, where we dive deeper into the **superstar of APIs**.
 Get ready for an exciting journey into its intricacies and applications.
 Stay tuned, and let's unravel the secrets together!